-The Tepper School of Business at Carnegie Mellon University is a Yellow Ribbon participant.
+The Tepper School of Business at Carnegie Mellon University is a Yellow Ribbon participant for 2013-2014.
 Veterans must have 100% Post 9/11 GI Bill eligibility in order to participate.
 Once an individual student's eligibility is determined by the VA certifying official at Carnegie Mellon, the Tepper School of Business Financial Aid Office determines the amount of Yellow Ribbon eligibility by subtracting the amount of the Post 9/11 GI Bill benefits eligibility from the student's actual costs of tuition, fees, and university health insurance, limited by an institutional maximum participation amount determined annually.

 For additional information on Veterans Education Benefits eligibility please visit www.gibill.va.gov.